kakavi/metabase/docs/users-guide/07-dashboards.md

 The part that says `refresh=60` sets the dashboard to automatically refresh every 60 seconds, `fullscreen` sets it to fullscreen mode, and `night` sets it to night mode (night mode only works when using fullscreen).
 Use an `&` in between keywords, and make sure there's a hash `#` after the dashboard's ID number.

 There is one important limitation with the `fullscreen` option.
 For security reasons, many browsers require user interaction to initiate fullscreen.
-In those browsers, using the `fullscreen` option will enable the fullscreen UI in Metabase, but it won't expand the browser content to fill the screen.
+In those browsers, using the `fullscreen` option will enable the fullscreen UI in Kenga Analytics, but it won't expand the browser content to fill the screen.
 To ensure the dashboard occupies the entire screen, either activate fullscreen by clicking the button in the UI or use the `fullscreen` URL option and launch the browser in fullscreen or kiosk mode.

 ## Tips on creating helpful dashboards